tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 I sat down in the diner and ordered a coffee.
 Hands shaking, the waitress looking at me wearily.
 I sat in the corner and told her I would just like to be left to myself for a while.
 She seemed to understand.
 I called a ride and made my way home.

-When I saw Scott's things, I felt sick... he was gone... he was gone and I was responsible.
+When I saw Scott's things, I threw up... he was gone... he was gone and I was responsible.
 It hit me like a ton of bricks.

 I was guilty.
 I was a killer.
 I was "IN DANGER OF DESTRUCTION"...